neuromorphic-zhaw/hand_detection_evaluation/README.md

 # DHP19 hand detection model evaluation
-Evaluate DHP19 hand detection model running for a subject of the DHP19 dataset
+Evaluate DHP19 hand detection model running for a subject of the DHP19 dataset.

 ### Requirements
 ```bash